 - Privacy benefits.
 In addition to the security benefits, individuals and organizations use proxy servers to browse the Internet more privately.
-For example, proxy servers change the IP address and other identifying information contained in a Web request.
+For example, proxies change the IP address and other identifying information contained in a Web request.
 That way, the target server doesn’t know who made the original request, which helps keep your personal information more private.

 - Get access to blocked content.
 Proxy servers allow users to bypass regional content restrictions companies or governments impose.
 Is Certain content not available in your region?
-Log in to a proxy server on the other side of the country and watch from there.
+Log in to a proxy on the other side of the country and watch from there.
 The proxy server makes it seem like you’re in California, but you live in North Carolina.
-Several governments around the world closely monitor and restrict access to the Internet, and proxy servers offer their citizens uncensored access to the Internet.
+Several governments around the world closely monitor and restrict access to the Internet, and proxies offer their citizens uncensored access to the Internet.

 Now you know what a proxy server is and what it is used for.
 Now no less important information is the possible risks of using proxy servers.
 It is essential to be careful when choosing a proxy server.
 A few risks can completely negate all the potential benefits.